-North Puget Sound/Everett Community College was listed as a distance learning location in past reports, but now meets the definition of a branch campus as defined by Department of Higher Education.
-According to Everett Community College, there were no crimes reported in EWU's leased building, University Center Building, in 2016.
-Everett Community College was unable to provide Clery stats for 2016 for their campus at the time of publication, but they will be included in next year's report.
+North Puget Sound/Everett Community College was listed as a distance learning location in past reports, but as of 2016 met the definition of a branch campus as defined by Department of Higher Education.
+Therefore, we don't have statistics from 2015.

+At the time of publication, EWU Police Department had not received 2017 crime stats from North Puget Sound/Everett Community College.
+These stats will be published in next year's report.